 Yes, commercials still work.
 In fact, Will Kassoy suggests that it's a good idea to leverage the time and money you've invested in creating video for social media by using it as a springboard to drive further engagement.
 He says, "Why not take a short-form mobile video and turn it into an ad, and why not seed that ad across other mobile platforms and apps?"
 Why not also seed the ad across more traditional lines as well, especially when your market is primarily local?

 If your brand lends itself to poking a bit of fun at yourself, use humor.
 It is incredibly effective at making a commercial memorable.
-For example, check out this car dealership commercial that takes advantage of the
+For example, check out this car dealership commercial that takes advantage of this methodology.

 You've hit the mark if your commercial "tickles the funny bone, makes you laugh out loud and call a person in the other room...'Hey, you've gotta come see this commercial...'
 However, be careful.
 You don't want your humorous commercial's punchline to overpower your product.